 Much of the town lights up for Christmas, so it’s easy to find charming displays as you drive around.
 But where do you find the best ones if you don’t have all season to explore?

-When we’re looking for the best Christmas lights in Cape May, we start with the winners of the Light Up Cape May awards.
-They include residences, B&Bs, and other businesses that have made their windows or buildings particularly festive.
-If the winners haven’t been named for the current year, the list of last year’s winners is a great place to start.
+When we’re looking for the best lights, we start with the winners of the Light Up Cape May awards.
+They include private homes, B&Bs, and other businesses that have made their windows or buildings particularly festive.
+Many of them go along with a theme like “best window” or “best olde-fashioned” decoration.
+If the winners haven’t been named for the current year, the list of last year’s winners is a great place to start to find some beautiful displays.

 Visit with Santa